kevinolega/callcentertrainingtips/_posts/2014-04-04-growth-creativity.md

 I obviously had better pronunciation than Ice but over time she got interviewed longer than me.

-Mostly we were processed as a group, then eventually it's just us and another applicant.
+Applicants were mostly processed as a group.

+Eventually the applicants remaining are Ice, myself, and another applicant.

-The rest were sent home because they got eliminated.
+The rest of the applicants were sent home because they got eliminated.

 I went to another company, while Ice went to her scheduled interview.